itsmichaelhagen/itsmichaelhagen/README.md

 - 👋 Hi, I’m @itsmichaelhagen
 - 👀 I’m interested in ...
 Data Analytics, Web Development, Software Development, and Game Development
 - 🌱 I’m currently learning ...
-R, SQL, and Javascript
+Different ways to use R
 - 💞️ I’m looking to collaborate on ... any data analytics projects!
 - 📫 How to reach me ...
 DM or email mikephagen@gmail.com
 - 😄 Pronouns: ...
 He/Him